-If you aren't happy with what you have but still have time left on your cell phone plan, you can break the contract by paying an early termination fee.
-The cost is usually around $200 to get out of a cell phone contract, but depending on the company and the terms of your agreement, the amount could be even higher.
-Short of dying or joining the military -- permissible excuses for canceling -- a cell phone company may allow you to cancel your contract for moving to an area where reception is poor or for continual service disruptions.
+If you aren't happy with what you have but still have time left on your cellphone plan, you can break the contract by paying an early termination fee.
+You'll likely pay between $175-$350 to get out of a cellphone contract, but it depends on the company and the terms of your agreement.
+Short of dying or joining the military — permissible excuses for canceling — a cellphone company may allow you to cancel your contract for moving to an area where reception is poor or for continual service disruptions.
 Contracts vary, however, and many providers don't guarantee the quality of the wireless service.
 Even if you think you are getting poor service, not paying the early termination fee will affect your credit in the same way not paying any other bill will.

 - Stockbyte/Stockbyte/Getty Images